HaoranREN/TensorFlow_Model_Quantization/quantization_aware_training/quantization_aware_training.md

 ## Load the quantized tf.lite model and test

 Construct a `tf.lite.Interpreter` to use the quantized model for inference.
 After setting the input tensor and invoking the `tf.lite.Interpreter`, we can have all the output tensors inside the model inference.

+**For a `tf.lite` model from quantization-aware training, be sure to map the values in your image for inference to the range of `uint8` (i.e. 0 - 255).**

 Check the description of [`tf.lite.Interpreter`](https://www.tensorflow.org/versions/r1.14/api_docs/python/tf/lite/Interpreter) for more details about function behavior.

 ```python
 interpreter = tf.lite.Interpreter(model_path='path_to_quantized_model.tflite')